canopy-network/k8s-node-tester/go-scripts/genesis-generator/cmd/genesis/README.md

 - `node-1` and `node-4` have the same keys but different IDs - this is a multi-committee validator appearing once for each committee
 - `node-4` has `rootChainNode: 1` because it's the same identity as `node-1` (multi-committee)
 - `node-3` has `rootChainNode: 1` because it's a native nested chain node assigned to a root chain node (round-robin distribution)
+- `node-4` has `peerNode: 4` (itself) because it has a root chain identity
+- `node-3` has `peerNode: 4` because it's a nested chain node without root chain identity, assigned to a peer node that does have root chain identity

 **Node Types:** `validator`, `delegator`, `fullnode`